Professor Alan MarsdenProfessor

 I am interested in extending some of these computational techniques to the study of visual art, in particular through the application of information theory.

-I teach modules on the psychology of perception as it applies to the arts and on sound synthesis and design.
+I teach modules on the psychology of perception as it applies to the arts and on sound recording, processing and presentation.
 I am responsible for final year dissertations.

 PhD Supervision Interests